-Apple has built a lot of notification management options into for you to play around with - if anything there are too many settings here, and it can be tricky for users to make sense of at first glance.
+Apple has built a lot of notification management options into its mobile OS for you to play around with - if anything there are too many settings here, and it can be tricky for users to make sense of at first glance.

 The Notifications entry in Settings is the obvious place to start.
 Select any app here, and you can choose whether or not it's allowed to show notifications at all, as well as customise the type of alerts the app prompts if you're letting them through.

 Maybe try restricting the majority of app notifications to badges only, for example - then you can see which apps need attention, when you finally get around to it, but you're not constantly bombarded with interruptions on your phone.

 As on Android, you can just mute your phone and turn it over so you can't see the screen - use the mute switch on the left-hand side of the device to do this.
 If you can resist picking up your phone until the end of dinner or the movie you're watching then this is a good a method as any for making your handset less of a distraction.

 iOS has a Do Not Disturb function as well, which you can find on the main Settings menu: alerts are still shown, but they don't prompt a sound or vibration.
 You can enable the Do Not Disturb mode manually or on a schedule, as well as set up a VIP list of people whose calls will prompt an audible ring even when Do Not Disturb is on.